 When You Find a Loved One is Addicted to Cocaine

 No matter what your loved one says to you about the addiction, you have to know that their recovery from cocaine must start now.
 Cocaine addicts and those addicted to other drugs and alcohol have a way of excusing and explaining things that can be terribly persuasive.
 It’s nothing other than manipulation.
 The goal of those stories and explanations is to be able to continue using the drug.
 Again - it’s the drug that’s doing the thinking in this instance, not the person you love and want to help.
 You will have to make a strong stand and never come off it for a moment.
 You can be the reason your loved one recovers.
 Or fails to recover.

-Promises may flood your way when you demand that the cocaine abuse be replaced by cocaine recovery.
-They'll "quit using" - they'll "cut down" - they'll "save money and bring it all to you."
+Promises may flood your way when you demand that they get help.
+They’ll “quit using” - they’ll “cut down” - they’ll “save money and bring it all to you.”
 Remember this: Addiction is characterized by a lack of control of the drug or alcohol habit.
 That means it is overwhelmingly likely that your loved one will likely lack the strength to control the habit until supported by a rehab program.
-Remember that fact as you listen to the promises and manipulation, and don't fall for them!
+Remember that fact as you listen to the promises and manipulation, and don’t fall for them!